WDscholia/scholia/.github/ISSUE_TEMPLATE/question.md

 ---

 ## Context

-[provide more detailed introduction to the feature itself and why it is relevant (optional)]
+[provide some background that helps understand your question (optional)]

 ## Question
 [write question here]